Artist Paul Kittelson Supersizes Aluminum Lawn Chairs

 I was about ten years of age when my parents gave me my first camera.
 It was a Christmas gift.
 My Brownie box camera was used to capture the family photo shown below.

 My mother and a couple of my cousins are pictured on the left.
 My grandmother in the checkered dress is standing next to my grandfather.
-A great uncle and a couple of my great aunts are also shown in this photo.
+My great uncle and a couple of my great aunts are also shown in this photo.
 We were obviously enjoying an outdoor picnic.

 Webbed Aluminum Lawn Chairs